mqebnet/ON1Builder/CONTRIBUTING.md

-# Contributing to ON1Builder MEV Bot
+# Contributing to ON1Builder MEV Bot 🚀

-## Quick Start

 1. **Fork & Clone**
 ```bash